 - File your Probate Petition.
-About 2-3 weeks after you’ve hired a probate attorney, they will draft and file a Probate Petition at the Probate Court in the county where the decedent was a resident.
+About two to three weeks after you’ve hired a probate attorney, they will draft and file a Probate Petition at the Probate Court in the county where the decedent was a resident.
 You’ll also need to file a document called “Duties and Liabilities of Personal Representative” with the court.
 This acknowledges that you’ll adhere to your duties in this role.

 - Publish and Mail Notices.
 Immediately after filing your petition, your probate attorney will publish a notice of the initial court hearing date.
 This notice will appear in a newspaper of generation circulation in the city where the decedent lived.
 They will also mail a notice to all heirs and any beneficiaries named in their will (if they created one).

 - Initial court hearing.
 You and your probate attorney will attend the initial court hearing at the courthouse where the petition was filed.
 At your hearing, the judge will sign an “Order for Probate” appointing you as the personal representative of the estate.When will the hearing take place?
 The time frame depends on the county.
-For example, at the time of writing (June 2021) in Sacramento County, this hearing takes place 16-20 weeks after filing the Probate Petition.
+For example, in Sacramento County, this hearing typically takes place sixteen to twenty weeks after filing the Probate Petition.

 - Bond Issued.
 If the judge orders you to obtain a bond, you’ll need to secure one.
 This is basically insurance to protect the estate against the risk of mismanagement by the executor/personal representative.

 - Court issues “Letters of Administration”.
 This document authorizes the personal representative to act on behalf of the estate.
 If your bond was in place at the hearing or no bond was required, you should receive these at the initial hearing.
 Once you receive Letters of Administration, you will be able to show them to any financial institutions in order to begin the work of estate administration.